Updated on

 4. If sufficient, the fugitive is arrested and detained in the requested state.

-5. A judicial phase follows, where an extradition hearing determines the fugitive’s eligibility for extradition.
+5. A judicial phase follows, where an extradition hearing determines the fugitive’s eligibility for surrender.

 6. If approved, the requested state’s executive authority decides on the extradition.
-If affirmative, the fugitive is surrendered to the requesting state.
+If affirmative, the fugitive is surrendered to the requesting state for prosecution or similar legal action.

 How Interpol lawyers can help stop the abuse of red notices